 The Border style of dancing performed by the Ely and Littleport Riot originates from the Welsh border with England and can be traced back to the counties of Herefordshire, Shropshire and Worcestershire.
 The Border tradition of the nineteenth and early twentieth centuries included blackfaces, use of bells and costume often consisting of ordinary clothes decorated with ribbons, strips of cloth, or pieces of coloured paper.
-Ely and Littleport Riot have brought their own flavour and interpretation to this English folk tradition; the black skirts represent the dark Fenland soil, the red hankies and bells the bloody revolt and clamor of the 1816 riots and the colourful waistcoats and costume jewelry the individuality of each dancer.
+Ely and Littleport Riot have brought their own flavour and interpretation to this English folk tradition; the black skirts or trousers represent the dark Fenland soil, the red hankies and bells the bloody revolt and clamor of the 1816 riots and the colourful waistcoats and costume jewelry the individuality of each dancer.

 There are Traditional Border Dances and Contemporary Border Dances.
 The dances performed by the Riot are a mixture of traditional and self penned, both ancient and modern.
 The dance sets have a highly variable number of performers ranging from three to nine or even, on occasion, twelve dancers.
 The dances include both stick and hankie where chorus, figures and heys blend to provide a colourful spectacle.
 Often the dances will reflect a local element, Aldreth Mill and 1816, their signature dance, being two such examples.

 The Riot can be booked to dance out throughout the year for any good cause or charity event, or for any mutually agreed venue such as festivals or gatherings organised by other Morris sides.
 We charge for appearing at large professional events, but our rates are negotiable for charities.
 The Riot is often to be seen dancing locally with their good friends, Coton Morris, a local mixed Cotswold Morris side.
 Generally dancing out is during the summer and practice during the winter, although practice is often interrupted by an enthusiasm to dance out again, Whittlesea Straw Bear being a regular winter event.